qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 # Curriculum

-## Goals

-* Build a shared familiarity with standard/open tools, formats, and practices.
-* Create a more collaborative/open environment for researchers.
-* Prepare new datasets for use in the QGreenland QGIS data environment.
-* ...?

 ## Ideas

 * Include a break (or two) in each day's schedule.
 Break every hour?
 90 minutes?
 How